Institute of Science in Society; Science, Society, Sustainability

 Organic Waste-Powered Cars

 Fuel-efficient super-clean cars are at our doorstep and they run on methane produced by cleaning up wastes.
-Mae-Wan Ho
+Dr. Mae-Wan Ho

 Organic-powered CEO

-Chris Maltin arrived with a sunny smile at the Dream Farm workshop organised by ISIS on a bright, clear Saturday morning in January 2006.
+Chris Maltin arrived with a sunny smile at the Dream Farm workshop organised by I-SIS on a bright, clear Saturday morning in January 2006.

 He has driven to the venue at Kindersley Centre in Sheepdrove Organic Farm Berkshire in his Mercedes People Carrier, and was eager to show it off to everybody.
 It is not just any Mercedes People Carrier, but one specially built to run on methane gas; and not just any methane gas, but methane obtained from treating organic wastes in a special anaerobic digester that Maltin has designed.